No of people | Price per person |

 This approach is more sustainable and eco-friendly.

-Local SIM cards are available in Kathmandu, and basic network coverage is available up to certain points on the trail.
 However, connectivity can be limited at higher elevations.
 Our team maintains daily communication with your trek leader to ensure safety and support.

 Most foreign travelers can obtain a visa on arrival at Tribhuvan International Airport in Kathmandu.
 You'll need: